Celebrating Songkran in Thailand – A Big Water Fight and Buddhist Festival

-For some the event is just one big water fight and if you’re in Thailand today you can certainly expect to get wet, no matter how hard you might try to avoid it.
-Locals will be holding garden hoses and bucket of waters outside their homes and businesses, poised to drench passer-bys and passing cars.
+For some, the event is just one big water fight and if you’re in Thailand you can certainly expect to get wet, no matter how hard you might try to avoid it.
+Locals will be holding garden hoses and bucket of waters outside their homes and businesses, poised to drench passers-by and passing cars.

 Thais love to douse each other in talcum powder, which is why you’ll see white-faced locals, their skin smeared with a dough-like paste.
 If you see locals wandering the streets with a bottle of baby powder in their jeans pocket, stay well clear.

 In fact, wear the worst clothes you’re travelling with – that daggy t-shirt you wear to bed and those shorts you’re planning to discard to make room for souvenirs before you fly back home.
 Definitely don’t wear delicates, anything that might shrink or black – depending on the fabric, talcum powder can be tricky to get out.

 In Bangkok, you are fair game anywhere and everywhere outside your hotel, although the main action has always taken place in the ‘entertainment’ area of Silom Road (preferred by Thais) and the backpacker enclave of Khao San Road (more popular with tourists).

 Songkran is not only about water fights, although it’s no coincidence that the festival occurs during Thailand’s driest and hottest month before monsoon begins.
 Songkran is essentially about new life, clean breaks, fertility, and regeneration, and in rural areas festivities include rituals and rites intended to bring on rain to ensure a good rice harvest.

 The idea of throwing water during Songkran is about cleansing and making a fresh start.
 Buddhists head to wats (temples) where they sprinkle nam ob tha (jasmine-centred water) on the hands of monks and Buddha images and participate in other merit-making rituals.

 To experience the more traditional Songkran activities, head to a wat during the Songkran period.
 In Bangkok, on the first day of Songkran there is usually a procession from Sanam Luang, opposite the Grand Palace, from where the sacred Buddha image is carried through the streets.

-* Leave valuables in the hotel safe and take some cash, your hotel key, passport photocopies, and camera in a sealed plastic bag.
+- Leave valuables in the hotel safe and take some cash, your hotel key, passport photocopies, and camera in a sealed plastic bag.
 Street vendors sell handy waterproof pouches and wallets that you can wear around your neck.

 - Learn how to say “Sawasdee Pee Mai!” – Happy New Year in Thai.

-* If you forget to pack your water pistol, don’t worry, you’ll find plenty of vendors selling them on the streets.
+- If you forget to pack your water pistol, don’t worry, you’ll find plenty of vendors selling them on the streets.